 This is one of the most famous temples in Sri Lanka where Hindu god Shiva is worshiped.
 Located in front of Keerimalai Sacred Water spring, this temple also offers special soul-cleansing ritual, prior to which you should take a bath from the sacred pond.

 How to Reach: You can take the morning train from Jaffna station, and then take local transport to reach the temple.

 Places to Stay: Jaffna Heritage Bungalow, Margosa Green, Gaja Rest, Fox Resorts Jaffna

 Other Key Attractions: Nalur Kovil, Neduntheevu, Nagadeepa Rajamaha Viharaya, Casuarina Beach

 Suggested Read: 3 Top Restaurants in Katunayake With The Best Food In Sri Lanka

-It is one of the most ancient temples in Sri Lanka.
-Surrounded by the dramatic Swami Rock and Gokarna Bay, this classical-medieval complex is Trinco’s biggest attraction today.
+It is one of the most ancient and famous temples in Sri Lanka.
+Surrounded by the dramatic Swami Rock and Gokarna Bay, this classical-medieval complex is one of the best places to visit in Trincomalee.
 The temple is a major Hindu pilgrimage centre and also one of the five abodes of Lord Shiva.

 Location: Trincomalee, Sri Lanka